Hi peeps! 😉

 Christianshavn

-On our way, we passed by one of the oldest buildings and most beautiful structures in the city, the old Stock Exchange, which dates back from the 1600s.
+On the way, I passed by one of the oldest buildings and most beautiful structures in the city, the old Stock Exchange, which dates back from the 1600s.
 The dragon tails spire is one cool feature of the building, and is believed to safeguard the structure from damage, such as fire, etc.

 The Old Stocks Exchange building